aegis-iisc/Hegel-OOPSLA-2425-Artifact/Hegel_artifact.md

 ```

-The above build script will create a native executable `prudent.native` in the project's root directory
+The above build script will create a native executable `prudent.native` in the project's root directory.

 ### Building Synquid